 We’ve been talking a lot about traditions lately—traditions we want to start in our family.
 Up until now, the conversation never crossed our mind.
 Apart from decorating the tree the day after Thanksgiving, we don’t have many.
 Usually we head home for Christmas (either my house or his) and pick up the traditions we left off with there.
 They’re ours but not ours.
 Read more

 I sat down to write this post last night.
-I wanted it to exude thankfulness in light of the upcoming holiday and this here pie.
+I wanted it to exude thankfulness in light of the upcoming holiday and this here Maple Pumpkin Pie.
 But I was far from feeling thankful last night.
-After a long day of 20 minute catnaps with a cranky babe, I thought I’d hand her over to Kev as soon as he walked in the door.
+After a long day of 20-minute catnaps with a cranky babe, I thought I’d hand her over to Kev as soon as he walked in the door.
 After 5 minutes at home, he was called in.
 Dang.
 I forgot he was on call.

 If you’ve over-whipped your whipped cream like I do nearly every time, don’t fear.
 Add about 1 teaspoon more of heavy cream at a time and carefully whip or fold into your over-whipped cream until it’s back to a normal consistency